aytacworld/windows.dotfiles/readme.md

 4. zebar<br />
     webfont.css is just downloaded from https://www.nerdfonts.com/assets/css/webfonts.css,
     actual font file(.woff2) is also downloaded.
 As those urls are blocked by security.
+5. browser<br />
+    Using MS Edge, as it wasn't possible to install another browser, so using the default installed browser.